Positron Emission Tomography - Computed Tomography (PET/CT)

 The small amount of radiotracer in your body will lose its radioactivity over time through the natural process of radioactive decay.
 It may also pass out of your body through your urine or stool during the first few hours or days following the test.
 Drink plenty of water to help flush the radioactive material out of your body.

 For more information on what you will experience during and after a CT scan, see Computed Tomography.

 Who interprets the results and how do I get them?

-If your physician has ordered a diagnostic CT, a radiologist with specialized training in interpreting CT exams will report the findings of the CT and forward a report to your referring physician.
+If your doctor has ordered a diagnostic CT, a radiologist with specialized training in interpreting CT exams will send a report to your referring physician.

 What are the benefits vs. risks?

 - Nuclear medicine examinations provide unique information—including details on the function and anatomy of body structures—that is often unattainable using other imaging procedures.